-Sometimes the smallest things can ruin even the best-laid hiking plans.
+Sometimes the smallest things can ruin your chance at survival.

-Yes, we’re talking about foot blisters.
-These nasty little fluid-filled sacs are every hiker’s personal version of hell.
-Foot blisters may start out small, but they can soon turn painful with every step.
-Having them on any part of your feet can have a big impact on your hiking trip, especially when they burst— or worse, become infected.
+We’re talking about foot blisters.
+These tiny suckers can leave you dead in a ditch if not appropriately treated.
+They may start small, but they can soon turn painful with every step.
+Having them on any part of your feet can have a big impact on any survival situation, especially when these nasty fluid-filled sacs burst--or worse, become infected.

-If you want to have a flawless and painless trip outdoors, it’s important to know what causes these buggers and how to prevent them from happening in the first place.
+If you want to have a flawless and painless walk (or run) to safety, it’s important to know what causes these buggers and how to prevent them from happening in the first place.

 What Causes Foot Blisters?

 Believe it or not, blisters are actually your body’s way of protecting itself from further damage.
 The fluid inside the sac is usually filled with clear plasma or serum, which helps the damaged skin cells to regenerate.
 When it forms over capillaries or gets infected, the sac can be filled with blood or pus, respectively.

 Blisters are basically your body’s coping mechanism against wear and tear.
 This healing process can take a while and isn’t any less painful, especially when your feet are experiencing a lot of wearing and tearing caused by the following:

 The most common and obvious cause of blisters is friction.
 In fact, friction blisters are often considered a category on their own.
 Constant pressure and rubbing on the same area after several hours of walking, especially on rubble post SHTF, can take its toll on your feet.
 These damaged areas are called hot spots, and they can quickly develop into full-blown blisters.

 Ill-fitting shoes cause a lot of unnecessary friction and contribute to the formation of foot blisters.
 When your shoes don’t fit well, your feet will bang around inside your shoes, or your toes will get pinched.
 The wrong type of socks won’t be able to cushion and protect your feet, either.